DIAL "911" for Emergencies Only

 (Examples: Crimes NOT IN PROGRESS, Non-injury Accidents, Scheduled Events [parades, sports], Weather Conditions, Reports Requests or Delayed Reports, Dog Barking, Loud Music, Illegal Parking, Traffic Violations)

-If you have a situation, which is not an emergency, and you require or request the police, you can contact the Division of Police any time of the day or night by simply dialing 258-3600 from a residential, business, public pay phone or cellular phone.
+If you have a situation, which is not an emergency, and you require or request the police, you can contact the department any time of the day or night by simply dialing 258-3600 from a residential, business, public pay phone or cellular phone.
 The call taker will first determine the nature of the situation or problem and then inquire for further details.
 It is important that you remain calm during this conversation.
 Although you might be upset or frightened, this information is needed to assist the officers responding to help you.

 The call taker will forward your information to a dispatcher who will assign a police unit to your request for assistance.
 Remember, emergency and life-threatening calls take priority over non-emergency calls.
 There may be times when the patrol officers are extremely busy with priority calls.